thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Client/README.md

 # WHERE AM I

 'Where am I' is a spaced-repetition app for associating famous monuments with the countries they are in and for inspiring future travel.
 Match the correct country name to each image.
-Countries you identify accurately show up less often.
+Countries you identify will accurately show up less often.

 You can find the hosted app [here](https://thawing-shore-65597.herokuapp.com/dashboard) and the server code [here](https://github.com/thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Server)